 Practice supervisor KSS 4: effective use of power and authority

 This page sets out the knowledge and skills listed under practice supervisor KSS 4 (effective use of power and authority) in the Department for Education’s post-qualifying standard: knowledge and skills statement for child and family practice supervisors (KSS).
-Against this, we have mapped Community Care Inform guides, research, learning tools and other resources to help supervisors meet and evidence this part of the statement for CPD and NAAS preparation.
+Against this, we have mapped Community Care Inform guides, research, learning tools and other resources to help supervisors meet and evidence this part of the statement for career and continuing professional development.
 The links to the resources are in blue; click to follow them to the page you’re interested in.

 What does the statement say?

 |The practice supervisor will be able to:

 • Apply a proportionate and ethical approach to the exercise of authority, which develops and maintains relationships with families and professionals and ensures the protection of children.
 Maximise opportunities for children and families to make informed choices.

 • Secure an up to date, working knowledge of relevant legislation and case law.

 • Exercise statutory powers where social work assessment shows that families require help and support and children are at risk of significant harm, ensuring that actions are proportionate to risk.